Nels Ackerson: Career

-1971 – 1976: Indiana Law Practice: After graduating from Harvard Law School in 1971, Ackerson joined the Indianapolis law firm Barnes, Hickam, Pantzer & Boyd (now Barnes & Thornburg), where he tried cases before judges and juries in state and federal courts.
-Ackerson was active in many civic and public policy issues in Indiana, which he recalls as wonderful time of growth in an excellent law firm under the guidance of highly skilled and generous colleagues in an enjoyable community.
-(Following his experience on the staff of the United States Senate, Ackerson returned to practice law in Indiana).

-1976 – 1979: United States Senate Staff:

-In 1976 Ackerson accepted a staff position in the U.S. Senate to serve under the leadership of Indiana Senator Birch Bayh, a member of the Senate Committee on the Judiciary and Chairman of the Subcommittee on the Constitution.
-Ackerson held the positions of Chief Counsel and Executive Director of the Senate Subcommittee on the Constitution.
+After graduating from Harvard Law School in 1971, Ackerson joined the Indianapolis law firm of Barnes, Hickam, Pantzer & Boyd, where he tried cases before judges and juries in state and federal courts.
+In 1976, Ackerson accepted a staff position in the U.S. Senate to serve under the leadership of Indiana Senator Birch Bayh, a member of the Senate Committee on the Judiciary and Chairman of the Subcommittee on the Constitution.
+Ackerson held the positions of chief counsel and executive director of that subcommittee.

-Equal Rights Amendment: As Chief Counsel, Ackerson was a leading Senate staff member to assist with Senate consideration and passage of the Equal Rights Amendment.
-The Equal Rights Amendment (or ERA) would have ensured equal rights of women under all provisions of the Constitution.
+As chief counsel, Ackerson was a leading staff member in assisting with Senate consideration and passage of the Equal Rights Amendment.
+The Equal Rights Amendment would have ensured equal rights of women under all provisions of the Constitution.
 The resolution passed both Houses and was signed by President Carter, but it failed to receive the required positive vote by legislatures in three-fourths of the States.
 President Carter recognized Ackerson's work in the Senate in support of the Equal Rights Amendment by presenting Ackerson with one of the pens that he used to sign the Resolution that had been passed by both Houses.

-Direct Popular Election of the President: Ackerson was the lead staff member in the U. S. Senate to assist with consideration and passage of the proposed Direct Election Amendment to the U.S. Constitution.
+Ackerson was also the lead staff member in the Senate to assist with consideration and passage of the proposed Direct Election Amendment to the U.S. Constitution.
 The Direct Election Amendment would have abolished the Electoral College and provided for direct popular election of the President.
 This amendment received a majority vote in the Senate and the House of Representatives, but the resolution fell short of the votes necessary to overcome a Senate filibuster.
 That was the only time in U.S. history that a resolution for the direct election of the President received a majority vote in both Houses of Congress.